Looking for some photography tips for Rome? Ways to make your Rome photos stand out?

 But over the years, and after taking thousands of pictures of Rome in all kinds of weather, day and night, month after month, well, I’ve learned a lot about taking pictures in Rome.

-My most interesting photos of Rome are the ones I've taken early morning, or late afternoon.
+My most interesting photos of Rome are the ones I've taken early morning, or late afternoon or sunset.

 The light in the middle of the day is right overhead, and often does not make for much of a dramatic photo.